ALL YOU NEED TO KNOW ABOUT THE MATTERHORN MOUNTAIN

 - 6 CAN I HIKE THE MATTERHORN?

-This post is solely dedicated to one of the most distinctive and famous mountains in the world.
-How tall is the Matterhorn?
+This post is solely dedicated to one of the most distinctive and famous mountains in the world: the Matterhorn Mountain in Zermatt, Switzerland.
+Here you get your answers to the questions: How tall is the Matterhorn?
 Can you climb it?
 How can you visit the Matterhorn?
 Why is it so iconic?
 Find out all this and much more.

 Let’s start with the first main clarification: the name of this Swiss-Italian mountain is Matterhorn in German, Cervino in Italian, and Cervin in French.